markdeutel/SmaliAnalyzer/README.md

 `SmaliAnalyzer` is a command line tool which can be used to statically analyze Android APK files.
 When provided with an APK files the tool can automatically search in the file's source code for invocations of getter methods provided by Android's `Intent` class.
 Based on the gathered information it is possible to derive the structure of the payload of Intents received by different components thoughout the analysed application.
 To be able to analyse the bytecode stored in the APK files the baksmali library by JesusFreke is used to dissasemble the compield code.
 Furthermore the `SmaliAnalyzer` tool decompiles the APK's manifest file and parses it for Intent filters.
 The data colletced this way is usefull to find out about further properties the Intents should have which the exported components of the analyzed application expect to receive.

 # Build
-To build the project locally use grabdle wrapper:
+To build the project locally use gradle wrapper:
 ```console
 $ cd ~/path/to/SmaliAnalyzer
 $ ./gradlew build  # build sources